Frequently asked questions

 I have never experienced an expanded state.
 Is this retreat for me?

-Maybe.
-We’ll conduct a comprehensive intake call to ensure it’s the right fit.
+Yes.
+We offer a Level One pathway designed to help first-time journeyers feel safe, supported, and well-prepared.
+As always, we’ll conduct a comprehensive intake call to ensure it’s the right fit.

 I have a lot of experience with expanded states.
 Is this retreat for me?